The Complete Guide to Embroidery

 One of the most appealing qualities of embroidery is how little you really need to get started.
-You might even find that many of the supplies are already in your crafting stash especially if you are a quilter or a seamstress—but if needed, you can pick up any of the necessary items at a crafts or needlework shop with little investment.
+You might even find you already have many of the supplies in your crafting stash, especially if you are a quilter or a seamstress.
+If not, you can pick up the necessary items at a crafts or needlework shop with little investment.

 Although you'll find linens, Aida cloth, and other specialty needlework fabrics at crafts stores and needlework shops, you can stitch on virtually anything a needle will pass through.
 In fact, it's possible to stitch on surfaces other than traditional cotton or linen fabric.
 Felt, wool, paper, leather, velvet, satin, and decorator fabrics are all fair game.
 Pre-finished and store-bought items such as tablecloths, runners, and napkins make great stitching candidates, too.
 And, believe it or not, you can even embroider on wood by stitching through holes you've drilled into the surface.

 Think all needles are the same?
 Before you reach into your sewing basket for your trusted mending needle, think again.
 While all needles have an eye and a pointed end, not all needles work well for embroidery.
 The key is to choose a needle that has a large enough eye to accommodate the type of thread you are working with, and to choose a needle that is the proper size for the surface you are stitching on.
 A needle should be able to make a hole in the fabric that is large enough for the shaft and threaded eye to pass through.